crucialfelix/atom-supercollider/README.md

 SuperCollider Atom is an alternative to the IDE.
 Atom is free, open source and very hackable.

 ---

-**Status: Beta**

-Working splendidly with SuperCollider 3.7 (development build) and 3.6.6 (latest stable release)

----

 ### Installation

 ##### 1. Install this package:

-    apm install supercollider

-or do it using Atom's 'Install Packages'
+using Atom's 'Install Packages', search for "supercollider"

 ##### 2. Download and install SuperCollider: